Growing Citrus in Perth

 What citrus trees grow best in Perth?

 Eureka and Meyer lemons, Tahitian limes, Washington Navel and Valencia oranges, and Imperial mandarins all perform excellently in Perth.
 The sandy, well-drained soil and warm summers suit citrus perfectly.
+Cumquats, finger limes, and grapefruit also do well.

 When should I plant citrus trees in Perth?

 Plant citrus in autumn (April to May) or spring (September to October).
 Autumn planting lets roots establish during the mild wet season before summer heat arrives.
+Avoid planting in the peak of summer.

 How do I feed citrus trees in Perth's sandy soil?